BEST WAY TO SIT ON THE TOILET WHEN CONSTIPATED | 5 GUIDELINES

 "The Thinker" position seems to be a more efficient method for defecation than the sitting position.
 This technique may be helpful when retraining patients with constipation.

-The Digestive Health Foundation, with the contribution of The Gastroenterological Society of Australia, presents a useful article about constipation.
+On the authority of The Digestive Health Foundation, with the contribution of The Gastroenterological Society of Australia:

 When sitting on the toilet it may be useful to make sure the knees are bent above the level of the hips and the feet are flat on the floor.
 A small foot-stool under the feet may be necessary to get the best position.